top of page

 Misconceptions and Best Practices

-Other more hotly debated topics include best harvesting practices, especially when it comes to mushrooms, first, we'll talk about plants though!
-You want to forage that portions that are in season!
-More specifically, when the plant is focused on those portions, when it’s making flowers the plant isn’t putting energy into making tender leaves or delicious roots.
+Other more hotly debated topics include best harvesting practices, especially regarding mushrooms.
+But first, we'll talk about plants!
+You want to forage the portions that are in season!
+More specifically, when the plant is focused on those portions.
+The plant isn’t putting energy into making tender leaves or delicious roots when it's busy growing flowers.
 Only take the tender parts when they’re in season.
 You won’t know those parts until you’re 100% confident in your ID of a plant!

 porcini mushrooms, king boletes